-For Customs effectively to perform its function with respect to the interdiction of drugs, it is necessary to coordinate our efforts with other agencies and to develop methods of deploying our resources in ways which will bring us the greatest return.
+For Customs effectively to perform its function with respect to the interdiction of drugs, it is necessary to coordinate our efforts with other agencies and to develop drugs, it is necessary to coordinate our efforts with other agencies and to develop methods of deploying our resources in ways which will bring us the greatest return.
 Simply, we cannot be all places at once.

-To carry out our interdiction mission, we apply the principles of systems analysis to develop programs which would provide a balanced enforcement program integrating all Customs resources, as well as enforcement resources available from other agencies which would use Customs unique legal authorities to achieve maximum results.
+To carry out our interdiction mission, we apply the principles of systems analysis to develop programs which would provide a balanced enforcement program integrating all Customs resources, as well as enforcement resources available from other agencies which would use Customs unique legal authorities to achieve maximum

-Our strategy is to deploy an interdiction force between ports-air, land and seaof sufficient capability to force the smugglers into ports where Customs has greatest control.
+Our strategy is to deploy an interdiction force between ports-air, land and sea-of sufficient capability to force the smugglers into ports where Customs has greatest control.
 At the ports, through which significant amounts of heroin are reportedly smuggled, Customs has instituted an intensified screening of personnel, vehicles, and cargo.
 It is physically impossible for the Customs Service to screen, inspect and search each of the missions of vehicles, tons of cargo, and mountains of mail which arrive in the United States annually.
-We have identified various modes of smuggling and are applying sampling techniques to try and detect smuggling usage.
+We have identified various modes of smugdling and are applying sampling to the bridge to the customs to the sampling and the proposition of the control of the sampling and the proposition of the control of the sampling and the proposition of the control of the sampling and the proposition of the sampling and the sampling are sampling as a sampling and the sampling are sampling as a sam gling and are applying sampling techniques to try and detect smuggling usage.
 We couple this with intensified inspection periods where we conduct a very high level of inspection.
-Cargo containers are sampled based on origin, destination, contents and actually speed up passenger clearance while our seizures have increased.
+Cargo containers are sampled based on origin, destination, contents and other criteria.